 Both fruits are harvested in a similar fashion.
 Do cherries continue to ripen when picked?
 Cherries are a non-climacteric fruit that does not ripen once picked.
 Therefore, they should be picked when fully matured at maximum size and flavor.

 When cherries are fully ripe they should easily come off when picked.
 Gently grasp them and tug easily, they will detach with the stem still attached.
-Carefully place the picked cherries into containers.
-Don’t overfill the containers or pack down the cherries to make more room.
+Carefully place them into containers.
+Don’t overfill the containers or pack them down to make more room.

 How about strawberries, do they ripen after being picked?
 Strawberries are non-climacteric and don’t ripen after being picked.
-Strawberries should be fully ripened when picked.
-They should be fully red with no green or white color.
+They should be fully ripened when picked and fully red with no green or white color.

 Strawberries should be picked in the morning.
 Pick them at the stem with about 1/4 of the stem still attached.
-The strawberries should be gently placed into a container.
-Don’t overfill the container or pack the strawberries down.
+They should be gently placed into a container.
+Don’t overfill the container or pack them down.

 Like cherries, keep the picked strawberries out of sunlight and in a cool place while bringing them home.

 Unlike some other fruits, you should not wash cherries until you are ready to cook or eat them.
-Washing cherries prematurely can lead to early spoiling.
-Since cherries have a short shelf life of only a few days, you’ll want to keep them fresh for as long as possible.
+Washing them prematurely can lead to early spoiling.
+Since they have a short shelf life of only a few days, you’ll want to keep them fresh for as long as possible.

 Like cherries, you should not wash strawberries until you are ready to eat them.
-They are less perishable than cherries and will last five to seven days when stored correctly in the refrigerator 7.
+They are less perishable and will last five to seven days when stored correctly in the refrigerator.

-It is a great idea to freeze the strawberries if you won’t be eating them within a week.
+It is a great idea to freeze them if you won’t be eating them within a week.
 When freezing, remember to remove the stems and slice up the fruit.
-Just like cherries, you can also can or preserve strawberries for future use.
+Just like cherries, you can also can or preserve them for future use.

 Strawberry Health Benefits

 Lower blood pressure is beneficial for heart health.
-The antioxidants in strawberries have been associated with heart health in numerous scientific studies 10.
+The antioxidants have been associated with heart health in numerous scientific studies 12.

-The antioxidants in strawberries are linked to reducing inflammation and oxidative stress caused by free radicals.
-Various studies have shown how berries may help prevent different types of cancer by fighting inflammation and oxidative stress 12.
+The antioxidants are linked to reducing inflammation and oxidative stress caused by free radicals.
+Various studies have shown how berries may help prevent different types of cancer by fighting inflammation and oxidative stress 14.

 Strawberries may also: